 Often when you’re inspecting a property, it’s difficult to tell exactly what it will be like to live in, and if there’s one thing we all value in our homes, it’s a bit of privacy.

 When inspecting a potential property, it’s important to ask yourself how private the space is.

 Are you overlooked by a huge apartment block?

 You may tell yourself this does not matter but that could change once you move in and want to spend time relaxing in your backyard.
 Or it will matter to potential buyers when you look to sell in the future.

 Has the zoning in the area changed recently to allow for higher-density developments?
 If so, there’s a chance the house next door could be turned into an apartment block that not only casts a shadow but also takes away your sense of privacy.

 If you’re looking at buying an apartment, make sure there’s some kind of private outdoor space, even if it’s only a balcony.

 These considerations are by no means comprehensive, but are a good way of framing your thinking when you are walking through your next potential purchase.

-For more tips on purchasing your next property, visit the blog section of the Naked Real Estate website.
+For more tips on purchasing your next property, visit the blog section of the Naked Edge Real Estate website.